sknebel/AutoAuth/AutoAuth.md

 ### Authorization Code Verification Request

 The token endpoint needs to verify that the authorization code is valid and that it was issued for the matching parameters.
-It discovers the authorization endpoint from the user's page (`me`) and compares it's url with the `client_id`.
+For this, it discovers the authorization endpoint from the user's page (`me`).
+Discovery works [like in IndieAuth](https://indieauth.spec.indieweb.org/#discovery-by-clients), except that the `me` value can not change: Permanent redirects (`301`, `308`) are *NOT* allowed.
+It then checks that the URL found for the authorization endpoint is equal to `client_id`.
 If it is equal, it sends it a verification request containing the `code`, `me`, `root_uri`, `realm` (if one was requested), `scope` and `callback_url` parameters.

 ```http
 POST https://user.example/auth
 Content-Type: x-www-form-urlencoded